-An instrumental prelude and opening praise song prepares us to focus our hearts and minds on God Himself, as we come before His presence with a song (Psalm 100:1).
-During the opening hymn, the ministers formally enter from the back in what looks like a parade, or procession, following the cross to signal the start of the service.
+At our 9 a.m. service, an instrumental prelude calls us to prayer, followed by a hymn of praise to focus our hearts and minds on God Himself, as we ...come before His presence with a song (Psalm 100:1).
+During this hymn, the ministers formally enter to start the service in what looks like a parade, or procession.